ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 ## Why the "Powered by CKEditor" logo?

-Starting from version v38.0.0 onwards, all **open source** installations of CKEditor 5 display a small “Powered by CKEditor” logo in the bottom-right corner of the editing area.
+Starting from version v38.0.0 onwards, all **open-source** installations of CKEditor 5 display a small “Powered by CKEditor” logo in the bottom-right corner of the editing area.
 The label links directly to the [CKEditor website](https://ckeditor.com/).
 The new branding approach is designed to make sure the entire community knows who is powering and modernizing their rich text editor.
 You can [read more about it](https://github.com/ckeditor/ckeditor5/issues/14082) on GitHub.

 {@img assets/img/powered-by-ckeditor.png Placement of the "Powered by CKEditor" logo within the editor}

 This logo is only visible when the editor is focused and only in the editable.
 The editor needs to have a minimum size of 350px x 50px to display the logo.
 It will be shown in all editor types.
+You can observe this behavior in practice in the demo editors further in this guide.

 The logo **will not be displayed for customers with commercial licenses**, but please read on as certain actions need to be taken to white-label your CKEditor 5 installation.
 You can [reach out to our Technical Support team](https://ckeditor.com/contact/) if you have any questions.